 As much as possible the forest garden at Garden Cottage is a closed system, in that we use only material from within the garden in the garden.
 We gather rainwater, make plant feeds, use our own seeds and cuttings, grow green manure and create compost heaps.
 But there are times when we do need to bring materials into the garden and we will record those here.
 Just so you can see to what extent we are self reliant – or not.
 This section is still a work in progress.

 INTERACTIONS WITH PEOPLE

-Garden Cottage is our home as well as Scotland’s leading Forest Garden and the longest established intentional food forest garden in the UK, and we are delighted to welcome visitors to share it with us on open days, courses and practical training sessions.
+Garden Cottage is our home as well as Scotland’s leading Forest Garden and the longest established intentional food forest garden in the UK, and we are delighted to welcome visitors to share it with us on open days, courses and practical training sessions, all by arrangement.

 In 2013 :

 We have had restorative pruning days and many casual visitors